High-Dimensional Feature Selection by Feature-Wise Kernelized Lasso: Existing Methods

 \subsection{Greedy Feature Selection with HSIC}

-The HSIC-based feature selection criterion \cite{ICML:Song+etal:2007} is defined as
+The HSIC-based feature selection criterion \citep{song2012feature} is defined as

-where $\bar{\boldM} = \boldGamma \boldM \boldGamma$ is a centered Gram matrix, $\boldM_{i,j} = M(\boldv_{i},\boldv_{j})$ is a Gram matrix, $M(\boldv,\boldv')$ is a kernel function, and $(\boldv_1,\ldots,\boldv_m)=\boldV\in \mathbbR^{m \times n}$.
+where $\bar{\boldM} = \boldGamma \boldM \boldGamma$ is a centered Gram matrix, $M_{i,j} = M(\boldv_{i},\boldv_{j})$ is a Gram matrix, $M(\boldv,\boldv')$ is a kernel function, and $(\boldv_1,\ldots,\boldv_m)=\boldV\in \mathbbR^{m \times n}$.

 HSIC-based greedy feature selection is performed by finding a sub-matrix $\boldV$ that maximizes Eq.\eqref{eq:HSFS}.
-However, since this maximization problem is NP-hard, forward selection/backward elimination strategies are used for finding a locally optimal solution in practice \cite{ICML:Song+etal:2007}.
+An advantage of HSIC-based feature selection is its simplicity; it can be implemented very easily.
+However, since the maximization problem Eq.\eqref{eq:HSFS} is NP-hard, forward selection/backward elimination strategies are used for finding a locally optimal solution in practice \citep{song2012feature}.